TanviJain2803/di-SNE/README.md

 - `-P`, `--PCA`: **Can only be used if PCA has been run on the input AnnData object.** Uses reduced linear dimensions to optimize runtime.

-- `-p`, `--perplexity`: Perplexity is a core part of the t-SNE algorithm.
-Generally, perplexity can be thought of as a target number of neighbors for a point in the dataset (the higher the perplexity, the higher value of variance for that point).
-It typically ranges from around 5-50, and larger/denser dataset usually require a larger perplexity, but we suggest playing around with different perplexity values to see what visualizes your dataset most effectively.
+- `-p`, `--perplexity`: Generally, perplexity can be thought of as a target number of neighbors for a point in the dataset (the higher the perplexity, the higher value of variance for that point).
+It typically ranges from around 5-50, and larger/denser datasets usually require a larger perplexity, but we suggest playing around with different perplexity values to see what visualizes your dataset most effectively.

 - `-r`, `--learning-rate`: The learning rate controls the step size at each iteration during the optimization portion of t-SNE.
 The default value is 200, and recommended values range from 100-1000.